spcl/dace/doc/frontend/parsing.rst

 - Python native containers (tuples, lists, sets, and dictionaries) are not supported **directly** as :class:`~dace.data.Data`.
 Specific instances of them may be **indirectly** supported through code preprocessing (see :doc:`preprocessing`).
 There is also limited support for specific uses, e.g., as arguments to some methods.
 - Only the `range <https://docs.python.org/3/library/stdtypes.html#range>`_, :func:`parrange`, and :func:`~dace.frontend.python.interface.map` iterators are **directly** supported.
 Other iterators, e.g., `zip <https://docs.python.org/3/library/functions.html#zip>`_ may be **indirectly** supported through code preprocessing (see :doc:`preprocessing`).
 - Recursion is not supported.
+- Using NumPy arrays with negative indices (at runtime) to wrap around the array is not allowed.
+Compile-time negative values (such as -1) are supported.

 Parsing Flow
 ------------